capactio/capact/docs/investigation/workflow-rendering/README.md

 2. JIRA install with Helm and a provided PostgreSQL TypeInstance
 3. JIRA install and a nested PostgreSQL install wit Helm

-### PostgreSQL install using Helm
+### PostgreSQL installation

 To generate and run the workflow, execute:
 ```bash
 go run main.go inputs/1-postgres.yml | kubectl apply -f -
 ```

-### JIRA install with Helm and a provided PostgreSQL TypeInstance
+### JIRA installation with a provided PostgreSQL TypeInstance

-We will use the PostgreSQL installation created in [PostgreSQL install using Helm](#postgresql-install-using-helm), so if you did not make that step, do it now.
+We will use the PostgreSQL installation created in [PostgreSQL install using Helm](#postgresql-install-using-helm), so if you did not take that step, do it now.

 Update the `.spec.value.host` in `manifests/typeinstances/postgresql-1.yaml` with the PostgreSQL service Kubernetes DNS, to reflect the connection details to the PostgreSQL server:
 ```yaml